The Economics Ph.D.

 Admission to the Economics Ph.D. program is on a rolling basis, meaning applications can be submitted at any time.

 To receive full consideration for admission in funding, please submit your application by January 15th, as decisions for funding are usually made by early February.

 As a part of the regular sequence in the Economics Ph.D. program, students are required to pass a qualifying examination, which is administered at the end of their first year of study, starting in June.
-The exam is normally offered in May.

 The exam is comprised of two parts: microeconomics and macroeconomics.
 To be eligible to continue in the Ph.D. program, a student must pass both parts of the exam.
 If a student has successfully passed both parts of the exam by the end of August, the student will be allowed to continue in the Ph.D. program.
 If students need to retake the exam, this opportunity is offered before classes start in August.